Sponsored by Colgate-Palmolive Co.

-Prieve will present the award address before the ACS Division of Colloid & Surface Chemistry.
+Weiss will present his award address before the Division of Colloid & Surface Chemistry.